yannickl/AwaitKit/README.md

   }
 ```

-Or worst, using completion block style:
+Or worse, using completion block imbrication hell style:

 ```swift
 signInWithUsername("Foo", password: "Bar") { user in